Petition following death at Wormwood Scrubs gets 2k signatures

-A petition demanding justice for Khader Saleh, who died after being stabbed in Wormwood Scrubs Prison in January, has gathered more than 2,000 signatures in less than a week.
+A petition demanding justice for Khader Saleh, who died after being stabbed in Wormwood Scrubs Prison in January, has gathered more than 2,000 signatures in less than two weeks.

 The 25-year-old father-of-one was found stabbed to death in his prison cell on January 31.